 1. Columbia University in New York City, NY

-Columbia University is an Ivy League school that ranked fourth among national universities by U.S. News & World Report for 2011.
+Columbia University is an Ivy League school that ranked tied for fourth among national universities by U.S. News & World Report for 2015.
 The university's Graduate School of Journalism, which administers the internationally known Pulitzer Prize and Alfred I. du Pont-Columbia Awards, offers programs leading to a Master of Science (M.S.), Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) in Communications.
 The school also offers study abroad options, as well as dual-degree programs that combine journalism with international and public affairs, law, business, religion or computer science.
 Students can also pursue international journalism programs in Paris, France, and Johannesburg, South Africa, among other areas.

 2. University of California - Berkeley